Skip to main content

 Since 2020, the legislature has tried to clarify what curing means and whether counties should be able to allow it, but no legislation has made it through Harrisburg’s partisan gridlock.

-Two cases pending at the state Supreme Court could provide some guidance.
-One, from Washington County, deals with whether counties are required to notify voters when they are going to cancel the voter’s mail ballot due to defects.
-The other, from Butler County, deals with whether voters whose mail ballots are rejected have the right to cast provisional ballots at their polling place on Election Day and have those votes counted.
+The court ruled late Wednesday in one case, from Butler County, that dealt with whether voters whose mail ballots are rejected have the right to cast provisional ballots at their polling place on Election Day and have those votes counted.
+The 4-3 decision found that these ballots must be counted.

 For now, counties continue to navigate this lack of clarity on their own.
 Just last week county commissioners in Bradford County, which previously allowed curing, voted to discontinue the practice.
+Indiana County changed course in the opposite direction, voting to allow curing.

-Fayette County, in south central Pennsylvania, is one of the Trump counties that have a notice-and-cure policy.
+Fayette County, in south-central Pennsylvania, is one of the Trump counties that have a notice-and-cure policy.

 Sophia Murray and her husband, John, both submitted mail ballots to the county during the primary, but they had the wrong date on the envelope.